benrudolph/ascend.report/index.md

 ### Invalid or unused phone numbers

 Currently, there is no functionality in FrontlineCloud that enables you to determine whether a phone number you just messaged is inactive.
 This ended up being an issue since the contact databases were well-known to be out of date.
 Therefore, the only people we could assume received the SMS are those that responded.
 In fact, to get a better estimate of the number invalid phone numbers in use, one of the UNHCR workers did a small case study on the existing contacts.
 UNHCR sent out a poll to 50 random contacts.
 For those that did not respond to the poll, he proceeded to followup by calling the number.
 After each call he annotated the reason for not responding to the poll.
-Here is the breakdown of the 50 contacts:
+Below features a graph of the 50 contacts -- fraction that replied to the poll and the others who he had called to follow up.

 {% include phone_breakdown.html %}